Skip to content

 Yerington Paiute Tribe of the Yerington Colony and Campbell Ranch, Nevada1

-Harvard Univ. reported Native American remains from two sub-institutions.
+Harvard Univ. reported Native American remains from three sub-institutions.

 Sub-institutionRemains Not Made Available for ReturnRemains Made Available for Return% of Remains Made Available for Return